ClaireLevy/Herpes-Project-1-qPCR/qPCR_results.md

 -   Fold Change = 2^dCT

 Here are plots of fold change for each donor.
 The "Fold Change" is relative to an assumed Mock avg CT of 40.
+Note that we are missing a data point for 324 8hr time point for SD90.
+We didn't find RNA for this sample.

 ![](qPCR_results_files/figure-markdown_github/unnamed-chunk-5-1.png)

 Here is a plot of the same data but with all of the the donors together.
-Black dots are the mean and error bars represent one standard error from the mean.
+Black bars are the mean and error bars represent one standard error from the mean.

 ![](qPCR_results_files/figure-markdown_github/unnamed-chunk-6-1.png)